Syllabus

 Total 40

-This assessment will happen relatively early in the semester to ensure that you are clear on the different demands of the project options.
+This assessment will happen relatively early in the semester to ensure that you are clear on the different demands of the project options and are actively thinking about what questions you’d like to explore through this project.
 This assessment will be graded for thoughtful effort, i.e., I want to see that you have made an effort to select the option that best aligns with your goals for this class.

 This assessment will help you organize your literature review and structure your analysis and/or writing/designing.
 You will prepare a list of 1 review and 5 primary/empirical research articles relevant to your project and submit SPARK/QALMRI reports for each of the articles.
 This will help you understand the research articles in detail and enable you to ultimately connect ideas across readings.